-If I could pick and choose the next country i fly to, I would pick Malaysia.
-And it would only be because of the food there.
-This craving is strongly influenced by my Malaysian flat mate who loves to cook up a storm in the kitchen and flood our apartment with drool-worthy scents.
-After having tasted quite a variety of dishes, here are some everyone should try:
+If I could pick and choose the next country I fly to, I would pick Malaysia.
+And it would only be because of the food they have there and the amazing Malay dishes I could gorge up.
+This craving is strongly influenced by my Malaysian flatmate who loves to cook up a storm in the kitchen and flood our apartment with drool-worthy scents.
+After having tasted quite a variety of Malay dishes, here are some everyone should try:

 Nasi lemak could be considered Malaysia’s national dish.
 If we could put this on the Malaysian flag we could.
 Yes, it’s quite significant.
 A little leaf parcel that cradles a bed of coconut rice with spicy sambal, crunchy dried anchovies, cucumber, roasted peanuts and egg.
-While considered classic comfort food, it’s a showcase of flavors and textures, from the delicate coconut to the brash belacan, the tender bite of rice and the salty crunch of anchovies.
-It’s by far the best Malay food I’ve had.
-Sinful and bad for the heart butincredibly delicious.
+While considered classic comfort food, it’s a showcase of flavours and textures, from the delicate coconut to the brash belacan, the tender bite of rice and the salty crunch of anchovies.
+It’s by far one of the best Malay dishes I’ve had.
+Sinful and bad for the heart but incredibly delicious.
 Best eaten once in a while!

 Best eaten in combination with something sweet sambal is a chili sauce.
 With many variations made with fish, prawn, and even cuttlefish each better than the other!
 Fresh shrimp are pleasantly cooling against the spicy sambal—which just makes me go back for more sambal, of course.
 The Malaysian version of salsa minus the red-peppers!